Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Georgia Tech and its opponents have combined to score more than 63.5 points in two games this season.
+- Georgia Tech has combined with its opponents to score more than 65 points in two games this season.

-- Saturday's over/under is 1.1 points lower than the two team's combined 64.6 points per game average.
+- The two teams combine to score 64.6 points per game, 0.4 less than the over/under in this contest.

 Virginia Stats and Trends